Gas Hob vs Electric Hob: So Which Hob Is Actually Cheaper To Run?

 • You don’t want gas safety checks or ventilation worries

 The “cheapest hob” for a household that cooks twice a day is not the same as for someone who cooks twice a week.
+For what it’s worth — we cook properly most evenings.
+That’s the situation where the gas versus induction debate actually matters.
+If you’re reheating things twice a week the difference is minimal.

 Installation and hidden costs (often ignored)